Pixie, kobold, elf, and sprite, All are on their rounds tonight; In the wan moon’s silver ray, Thrives their helter-skelter play.Joel Benton

 For example, a steep 60° bevel angle on a chisel will support the cutting edge thoroughly and will be durable, but it will pound the wood more than cut it wasting time and energy and damaging the wood unnecessarily.
-On the other hand, a 15° angle will cut well, but is likely to chip and dull quickly.
+On the other hand, a 15° angle will cut very nicely, thankee kindly, but is likely to chip and dull quickly.
 A balance is necessary.

 This balance will depend on many factors including hardness and abrasiveness of the wood you are cutting at any time (e.g. Sugar Pine versus Ipe), the quality and nature of your chisel blade, the type of cut you are making (low-pressure surface paring versus high-pressure deep mortises), and the care you take to protect the cutting edge.
 Yes, technique matters.

-Most Japanese woodworking tools, including plane blades and striking chisels (oirenomi, atsunomi, tatakinomi, mukomachinomi) perform well in most construction and furniture woods with the standard 27.5°~30° bevel angle.
+Most Japanese woodworking tools, including plane blades and striking chisels (oiirenomi, atsunomi, mukomachinomi, etc.) perform well in most construction and furniture woods with the standard 27.5°~30° bevel angle.
 This is a good compromise, acute enough to cut most wood efficiently without too much friction, while still providing adequate support to the thin cutting edge to avoid chipping.

-But like any rule, there are exceptions.
+But as Captain Barbosa advised, these are only guidelines.
 For example, 35° is often a superior bevel angle for chisels when quickly cutting mortises in harder woods or planes shaving tropical hardwoods.

-When cutting very soft woods, such as Paulownia, similar to balsa wood, a 22~24° bevel angle may work best.
+When cutting very soft woods, such as Paulownia Tomentosa, similar to balsa wood, a 22~24° bevel angle may work best, however.

-There are many variables and potential solutions one might consider, but as a general rule, I recommend starting your experiment with a 27.5~30° bevel angle for plane and chisel blades.
+There are many variables and potential solutions one might consider, but your humble servant recommends starting your experiment with a 27.5~30° bevel angle for plane and chisel blades.

-If you find that your blade chips or dulls quicker than you think it should, increase the angle gradually until it calms down.
+If Beloved Customer finds that your blade chips or dulls quicker than you think it should, increase the angle gradually until it calms down.
 This can result in a double-bevel blade, one difficult to sharpen freehand.
-In this case, I fully support using a honing jig, at least until you achieve a flat bevel wide enough and stable enough to sharpen freehand.
-But don’t handicap yourself by relying solely on honing jigs because they can become like training wheels on a bicycle: slow and childish.
+In this case, your humble servant fully supports using a honing jig, at least until you achieve a flat bevel wide enough and stable enough to sharpen freehand.
+But don’t handicap yourself by relying solely on honing jigs forever because they can become like training wheels on a bicycle: slow, awkward and childish.

 Mercurial Bevel Migration

-There is a strange, almost supernatural phenomenon many woodworkers experience, the first evidence of which is a plane or chisel blade that previously held a sharp edge a long time suddenly and unexplainably beginning to dull or roll or chip sooner than before.
+There is a strange, almost supernatural phenomenon many woodworkers experience, the first evidence of which is a plane or chisel blade that previously held a sharp edge a long time suddenly and inexplicably beginning to dull, roll or chip sooner than before.
 Even professionals with many years of experience occasionally see their tools exhibit this nasty behavior.

-Some craftsmen faced with this dilemma begin to question their sanity.
+Some craftsmen faced with this demonic dilemma begin to question their sanity.
 They may ask themselves: “Has heaven turned its face against me?
 How do I rid myself of this curse?
 Do I need to see a shrink?”
 Other craftsmen, more aware of the dangers of pernicious pixies, draw strange hex symbols on their walls or inlay brass circles and pentagrams into their floors to exorcise them from their workshop.
-Indeed, this practice has a long history in Europe and America.
+Indeed, these practices have a long history in Europe and America.

 Unfortunately, more than one blacksmith has been falsely accused of poor workmanship when the fault actually lay with the tool’s owner unwittingly allowing Iron Pixies to run amok.
 If this happens to your tools, please use the methods described below to purge any pestilent pixies in the area.

 But if not pesky pixies, what else could cause this maniacal metallurgical malfeasance?
-Never fear, Gentle Reader, there is another possible explanation, one that can be resolved without paying for years of expensive psychotherapy and mind-altering drugs, or placing small bowls of blood and milk around your workshop, or enduring the pain of tattoo needles, or paying for stinky ceremonies involving burning sage and spirit drums.
+Never fear, Beloved Customer, there is another possible explanation, one that can be resolved without paying for years of expensive psychotherapy or consuming mind-altering mushrooms, conducting stinky ceremonies involving burning sage and spirit drums, placing small bowls of blood and milk around your workshop, enduring the pain of tattoo needles, or even the simple ritual described in the postscript below.

-The more likely cause is simply that it’s human nature when sharpening chisels and Japanese blades with their laminated, top-heavy construction to apply more pressure to the bevel’s rearward half (farthest from the cutting edge) abrading the softer jigane body more than the harder hagane cutting layer.
-Eventually, as the soft jigane wears away, the bevel angle will decrease to the point where the cutting edge will lose support and become fragile.
+The more likely cause is simply that it’s human nature when sharpening chisels and plane blades with their top-heavy construction to apply more pressure to the bevel’s rearward half (farthest from the cutting edge) abrading the softer jigane body more than the harder hagane cutting layer.
+Eventually, as the soft jigane wears away, the bevel angle will decrease to the point where the cutting edge loses support becoming fragile.

 Once you are aware of this tendency and take preventative measures (and assuming you don’t have an iron pixie infestation), all should be well.